Jacobs and R17

 One of the non-Paleontology Club students put his hand up.
 “Ever since my identical twin brother died in the same car crash that killed my first love, my football career…”

-"There's some trilobite-shaped cushions over there," June said.
-"Have a nap, sweetie, you'll feel better."
+“There’s some trilobite-shaped cushions over there,” June said, loudly.
+“Have a nap, sweetie, you’ll feel better.”

 As the blue-eyed lad settled in for forty winks, June looked expectantly at Mrs Vallerez.
 The veteran teacher nodded.
 It was ever so slight, this nod, but it lifted June’s spirits wonderfully.